Academic Responsibilities for Students

 In addition to courses requiring P/N grading, students may take one course each semester on a Pass/No Pass basis; such courses may not be used to fulfill core, major, minor, or teaching endorsement requirements.
 Students must declare the Pass/No Pass option before the end of the 10th week of the course, by completing the appropriate form in the Registrar’s Office.
 Once the Pass/No Pass option has been declared the course may not revert back to the graded option.
 Courses graded with a P earn credit points but are not included in the grade point average.
 The P grade is considered to be equivalent to a C or above.

 An instructor may issue a grade of Incomplete (I) only when the major portion of a course has been completed satisfactorily but health or other emergency reasons prevent the student from finishing all requirements of the course.
 Prior to submitting an Incomplete grade, the instructor and the student complete an Incomplete Grade Contract detailing the completion and submission of all remaining work.
-After submission of the work, the instructor completes a Grade Change form and submits it to the Associate Dean for Student Academic Affairs for approval; the form then is processed by the Registrar.
+After submission of the work, the instructor completes a Grade Change form and submits it to the Director of Academic and Career Advising for approval; the form then is processed by the Registrar.

 Latest Completion/Expiration Dates: